Special Educational Needs and Disabilities

 - Use data and progress of students rigorously to inform planning and provision.

-The SEN Co-ordinator (SENCO) is Kate Norman.
+The SEND Co-ordinator (SENDCO) is Kate Norman.
 Responsibilities include

-- Overseeing the day-to-day operation of the school’s SEN policy.
+- Overseeing the day-to-day operation of the school’s SEND policy.

 - Co-ordinating provision for students with special educational needs.